Renewing the push for legal pot in NYS

 ALBANY, N.Y.
-(NEWS10) — Gov. Andrew Cuomo is putting legal marijuana back on the agenda for 2020.
+(WTEN) — Gov. Andrew Cuomo is putting legal marijuana back on the agenda for 2020.

 Cuomo is pushing lawmakers to include legalizing recreational pot in the budget and to fund a marijuana research center as part of SUNY.